 First Friday Walks

-Our next walk has passed through our comprehensive planning and logistics stage…and is available on our Events page
+Our next walk will shortly pass through our comprehensive planning and logistics stage…and will shortly be available on our Events page

-and don’t overlook our latest exhibition is at The Old Passage, Arlingham.
+and don’t overlook our latest exhibition at The Old Passage, Arlingham.

 you’ll also find details on our Facebook page